redhat-developer/developers.redhat.com/README.md

 2. Execute the following command to get the node environment setup:

     npm install
+3. Run 'gulp' in the root of the project to generate the JS and CSS files.

 ### Start Drupal
 Run the following script: